Tissue shape from cell-scale active tensions: Tension networks with constant pressure

 \subsubsection{Interior and boundary isogonal modes}

-While all isogonal deformations preserve the vertex angles $\upgamma_{ij}^k$, only deformations that leave the tissue boundary are true zero modes of the energy $dE = -\sum_{ij} \uptau_{ij}d\upell_{ij} + p_0\sum_i d\upa_i$.
+While all isogonal deformations preserve the vertex angles $\upgamma_{ij}^k$, only deformations that are purely interior (i.e.\ leave the tissue boundary fixed) are true zero modes of the energy $dE = -\sum_{ij} \uptau_{ij}d\upell_{ij} + p_0\sum_i d\upa_i$.
 Isogonal deformations of the tissue boundary generically change the energy -- the tissue acts like an elastic material with stiffness $p_0$.
-(See Fig.~\ref{fig:iso-modes} for examples of interior and boundary isogonal modes).
+(See Fig.~\ref{fig:iso-modes} for examples of purely interior and boundary isogonal modes).

 Hence, the boundary modes are determined by the stress boundary conditions, for instance, stress-free boundaries.
 The Voronoi configuration corresponds to the absence of external forces.
 More generally, the isogonal mode can represent mechanically equilibrated states of the tissue in response to external forces because it respects the vertex force-balance constraint Eq.~\eqref{eq:tension_balance}.
 Correspondingly, in the companion paper~\cite{Claussen.etal2026}, the curl-free $\nabla\theta$ mode emerged from the solvability condition for the continuum force-balance equations.